MENU

 Mar Thoma Voluntary Evangelists’ Association (MTVEA)

 Believers interested in evangelistic and intercessory activities used to assemble periodically for prayer and fellowship.
-It was in the annual meeting of such a gathering in 1924, the present Mar Thoma Voluntary Evangelists’ Association got formed.
-Bishop Abraham Mar Thoma was the ardent supporter of this movement and Titus II Mar Thoma Metropolitan sent a circular to all parishes encouraging the formation of branches of the Association.
-Rev. C. P. Philipose Kassisa was the first president, Sadhu Kochu Kunju the secretary and Kolakottu John Upadesi the traveling secretary.
+It was in the annual meeting of such a gathering in 1924 that the present Mar Thoma Voluntary Evangelists’ Association got formed.
+Bishop Abraham Mar Thoma was the ardent supporter of this movement, and Titus II Mar Thoma Metropolitan sent a circular to all parishes encouraging the formation of branches of the association.
+Rev. C. P. Philipose Kassisa was the first president, Sadhu Kochu Kunju the secretary, and Kolakottu John Upadesi the traveling secretary.

 Introduction

-The Edavaka Missions from all the parishes in one regional group called center, meet every month for fellowship and for planning future work.
-The centers send their representatives to the Diocesan organization called the Samithi of the Voluntary Evangelistic Association at the Diocesan Level.
-There is also the annual meeting of the representatives from all Dioceses arranged by the central organization of the Voluntary Evangelists Association.
+The Edavaka Missions from all the parishes in one regional group called a center meet every month for fellowship and for planning future work.
+The centers send their representatives to the diocesan organization called the Samithi of the Voluntary Evangelistic Association at the diocesan level.
+There is also the annual meeting of the representatives from all dioceses arranged by the central organization of the Voluntary Evangelists Association.

-The central organization has been responsible for running the Abraham Mar Thoma Memorial Bible Institute at Kompady, Thiruvalla that gives training for laypersons in personal evangelism.
+The central organization has been responsible for running the Abraham Mar Thoma Memorial Bible Institute at Kompady, Thiruvalla, which gives training for laypersons in personal evangelism.
 There are courses of different durations, which were originally started by Abraham Mar Thoma himself, before these were organized on the present level.
-The Gospel team of the organization conducts parish tours and evangelistic work in non-Christian areas and laypersons give their witness.
-Annual lectures are arranged as Abraham Mar Thoma Memorial lectures to highlight the emphasis that he gave on Abraham Mar Thoma Metropolitan gave on the witness of lay members.
+The Gospel team of the organization conducts parish tours and evangelistic work in non-Christian areas, and laypersons give their witness.
+Annual lectures are arranged as Abraham Mar Thoma Memorial lectures to highlight the emphasis that Abraham Mar Thoma Metropolitan gave on the witness of lay members.

-The Association manages three mission fields at Achencovil near Punalur, Mukkada near Ranny and Kalkulam near Chungathara.
-Its official organ is the Tri-Monthly ‘Sandesam’ containing sermon notes, Bible studies, articles and the news about the association.
+Its official organ is the Tri-Monthly ‘Sandesam,’ containing sermon notes, Bible studies, articles, and news about the association.

 .